2023 Solar Incentives Guide for Palmer Town, MA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system installation costs (panels, equipment, labor and accessories), although the amount has fluctuated over the years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all costs (panels, labor, equipment and accessories), although the total amount has fluctuated slightly over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 State & Local Solar Incentives